 If the project isn’t a good fit, then perhaps your developer can refer you to someone else.
 If that’s not the case, then the process begins in phases.

-You're going to work with your developer to put your ideas and requests in writing.
+You will work with your developer to put your ideas and requests in writing.

 Everything in the scope gets documented so both sides are clear on the direction of the development process.